wix-incubator/wix-rest-docs/wix-bookings/guides/Terminology.md

 ## Policy

-Rules set by the merchant regarding booking and canceling a service.
-These may include how far in advance customers can book, the deadline for cancellations, and the maximum number of participants allowed per booking.
+Rules set by the business owner that govern how customers can book and cancel services.
+Policies define booking windows, cancellation deadlines, participant limits, and other constraints.
+When a booking is created, the current policy is saved as a policy snapshot to preserve the original terms.

 ## Pricing provider